 For a straight challah

-- Lay all the ropes side by side on a lightly floured surface and pinch them together at the top.
+- Step 1: Lay all the ropes side by side on a lightly floured surface and pinch them together at the top.
 Take the topmost right strand and place it on the opposite side.
 You're only going to do this step once.

-- Take the second from the top left strand and place it on the opposite side.
+- Step 2: Take the second from the top left strand and place it on the opposite side.
 Take the topmost left strand and place it in the middle of the two remaining strands.
 This is the first step of the repeating pattern.

-- Take the second from the top right strand and place it on the opposite side.
+- Step 3: Take the second from the top right strand and place it on the opposite side.
 Take the topmost right strand and place it in the middle of the two remaining strands.
 This is the second step of the repeating pattern.

 - Repeat steps 2 and 3 until all the dough is braided.